mohammadaliawan/RB130/2nd_pass/Testing/notes_testing.md

 These are the 4 steps of writing tests:

-1. Set up the neccessary objects
+1. Set up the neccessary objects - Instantiate any objects that will be used int he tests.
-2. Execute code against the object we are testing
+2. Execute code against the objects we are testing
-3. Assert that the executed code did the right thing
+3. Assert that the executed code did the right thing - Affirm the results of code execution.
 4. Tear down and clean up any lingering artifacts

+Quiz: Including Set Up and Tear Down steps reduces redundancy in the test suite.
+The `setup` method runs before each test and the `teardown` method runs after each test.

+### How does `assert_equal` test for equality?

+It compares the objects using the `#==` method.

+### Can SEAT approach be used with Minitest as well as RSpec?

+Minitest and RSpec are testing tools, whereas SEAT is an approach to testing which you can use with either program.

 #### Set up